leighayanid/leighdinaya.com/content/blogs/add-a-comment-system-to-gridsome-site.md

 Then redeploy your application again.

 And that's it.
-You can now successfully open your newly deployed, self-hosted Cusdis.
+You can now successfully open your newly deployed, self-hosted Cusdis via domain Vercel generated for your site.

 ## Create a new project in Cusdis